PrestaShop/prestashop-specs/CONTRIBUTING.md

 6. Push the changed branch to your fork in your GitHub account.
 7. Create a pull request for your changes on the PrestaShop project.
 If you need help to make a pull request, read the GitHub help page about [creating pull requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
 8. Wait for one of the product managers to either include your change in the codebase or comment on possible adjustments to its content.

-### If you don't, you can also either

-**Edit a file directly in GitHub:**

-1. Create your GitHub account, if you do not have one already.
-2. Browse to the target file.
-3. Click the "Edit" button, make your changes in the editor, then click on "Propose File Change".
-GitHub will automatically create a new fork and branch on your own GitHub account, then suggest to create a pull request to PrestaShop.
-4. Once the pull request submitted, just wait for a product manager to come back to you. :-)

 **Submit an issue using GitHub:**